 Telephone you on the first day of absence if we have not heard from you;

-Invite you in to discuss the situation with our Senior Leadership Team if absences persist;
+Invite you in to discuss the situation with a member of our Senior Leadership Team if absences persist;

 Refer the matter to the Education Welfare Officer if attendance moves below 90%, or more than 10 unauthorised absences are recorded.

 Poor punctuality is not acceptable.
 If your child misses the start of the day they can miss work as well as vital time with their class teacher getting crucial information and news for the day.
-Late arriving pupils also disrupt lessons, this can be embarrassing for the child and can also encourage absence.
+Late arriving pupils also disrupt lessons or worship, this can be embarrassing for the child and can also encourage further absence.

 Pupils are expected to arrive by 8.55am.
 All pupils that arrive late must report, with their parent, to the school office where the reason for lateness is recorded.

-If your child has a persistent late record you will be asked to meet with the Senior Leadership Team to resolve the problem.
+If your child has a persistent late record you will be asked to meet with a member of the Senior Leadership Team to work at resolving the problem.
 You can approach us at any time if you are having problems getting your child to school on time.
+We are always happy to help and support.

 SPECIAL LEAVE OF ABSENCE DURING TERM TIME